Implement the

+lookup procedure for the case where the set of records is structured as a binary tree, ordered by the numerical values of the keys.
 First, let's define our record structure.
 To keep it simple, a record will be a list, with the numerical value of the key held at the head of the list.
-This means we can define key as follows:
+This means we can define

-(define (key record)
+(define (key record) (car record))Then we can simply take

-Then we can simply take element-of-set? and make the following modifications to it:
+element-of-set? and make the following modifications to it:

-• Instead of checking whether the entry matches the required value, it will check whether the value returned by applying key to the entry matches the requested key.
+- Instead of checking whether the entry matches the required value, it will check whether the value returned by applying

-• If it finds the requested entry then, instead of returning true, it will return the entry itself.
+keyto the entry matches the requested key. - If it finds the requested entry then, instead of returning

-• The recursive calls will need to pass the requested key through.
+true, it will return the entry itself. - The recursive calls will need to pass the requested key through.

-• To save us having to extract the key of the entry of the current node each time, if the current node isn't null then we'll extract it once.
+keyof theentryof the current node each time, if the current node isn't null then we'll extract it once.

-Here's element-of-set? again as a reminder:
+element-of-set? again as a reminder:

 (define (element-of-set? x set)